 Filing a Complaint

 Anyone may file a complaint against a physician, physician assistant or fluoroscopy technician if they believe the practitioner has violated the state’s medical practice laws.
-The grounds for discipline for Physicians are found here; those for Physician Assistants are found here; and those for Fluoroscopy Technicians are found here.
+The grounds for discipline for Physicians are found here and those for Physician Assistants are found here.